Alan J. Charig: Biography

 In the mid-1980s, he found himself defending the museum's most famous fossil, the earliest known bird, Archaeopteryx, the authenticity of which was challenged by Sir Fred Hoyle.
 Charig responded with a characteristically robust refutation.

 Charig loved travel; he climbed mountains in Peru and visited Timbuktu in a Morris Minor.
 He led museum expeditions to Zambia and Tanzania in 1963, to Lesotho in 1966 (discovering the oldest articulated fossil mammal skeleton in Early Jurassic rocks), and in 1978 to the Early Cretaceous of Queensland (turning up one of the earliest herrings).

 A British Council scheme afforded a privileged visit to China, in 1979.
 It proved the forerunner of a joint field expedition to Sichuan in 1982 by the museum and the Institute of Vertebrate Palaeontology and Palaeoanthropology, Beijing.

-This trip was the most fascinating of his many foreign experiences.
-However, the next year, a rather less exotic location – a brick-pit near Ockley, in Surrey, England – provided Charig with the most exciting research project of his career.
-He excavated Baryonyx walkeri, a remarkable fish-eating dinosaur from the Early Cretaceous Period.
+A brick-pit near Ockley, in Surrey, England – provided Charig with one of the most notable research project of his career.
+He excavated Baryonyx walkeri, a fish-eating dinosaur from the Early Cretaceous Period.

 After his retirement in 1987, Charig continued his research work at the Natural History Museum.
 At this period he also took up a two-month research fellowship awarded by the Japan Society for the Promotion of Science.
 In 1995, he went on an arduous tour of fossil sites throughout Argentina.

 His final scientific publication, a monograph on the Surrey dinosaur Baryonyx, of which he was the senior author, was published at the end of June 1997.
 At the time of his death, two weeks later, Charig was working on several long-standing projects, notably the description of one of the earliest plant-eating dinosaurs, Scelidosaurus, from Dorset, England.
 A modern description of this genus only materialised in 2020.